U.S. Legal Resources

 Congressional Record, transcript of proceedings on floor of the U.S. Congress

-browse by day at GPO
+browse by date at congress.gov (beginning 1995)

 legislative histories for selected U.S. statutes,